 The good news for hotels is that it is a great way for them to increase revenue as they can also attract people who are not spending the night but want to have access to their amenities for working a few hours a day.

-These are some of the main hotel industry trends for 2020.
+These are ones of the main hotel industry trends for 2020.
 If your hotel is in Indonesia, Portugal, Canada or anywhere else, they answer the needs of your guests so this is time to make some changes.